 I touched on packages earlier, but it’s worth mentioning again.
 You can save a little when you book a package, and you can often save even more when you work with a travel agent.
 Look at your options and price things out separately and together.

 If you are booking a package yourself, just do your homework to make sure that the package deal is actually a deal.
 Sometimes companies inflate prices to make it looks like you’re getting a great deal, but when you do the math you realize that it’s not.
 I have seen it work both ways, so it is worth comparison shopping.

 I hope this blog post helps you save on a Hawaii vacation!
 Please comment below and let me know where you’re going, or if you have any questions that I can answer.
 If you have any of your own tips or tricks on how to save on a Hawaii vacation, please share them!

 P.S.
 Do you like reading posts like these?
-Make sure to sign up for my newsletter to get the latest straight into your inbox!
-I only send one e-mail per week, and will never spam you (I hate junk mail too!)
+Make sure to sign up for my newsletter to get the latest travel news and deals straight into your inbox!
+I only send one e-mail per week max, and will never spam you (I hate junk mail too!)